WangSheng21s/MAT/README.md

 In this work, Our main contributions can be summarized as follows:

-1. We propose MAT, a strong medical IE framework achieving better performance than previous SOTA relation extraction models.
+1. We propose MAT, a strong medical IE framework achieving better performance than previous SOTA relation extraction models.
 This model is a successful application of markers and utilization of medical dictionary in medical IE tasks.
 We will release our code and collected dictionary to facilitate future research.

 2. We train HwaMei-BERT on large-scale EMRs, and show that it can consistently improve the model performance on downstream IE tasks.
 HwaMei-BERT will also be publicly released.